triangledirt/books/Lacy.md

 My story starts in Ohio.
 It starts at a funeral.
 It starts at a funeral for a girl named Heather, who I knew from there.
 We went to school together.
 She died of a drug overdose.
 It was heroin.

 We all went together, me and some people who knew her, from our classes.
 It was right after graduation.
 She died right before graduation.
 So we all showed up at the church in Centerville where they were having the funeral, and we sat together in the front rows, right behind the family.
 The girls were crying.
 Even Nathan cried a little, I saw him.
 Ben was sitting next to me, past that it was Tosha and Mike, then Caroline, then Tiffany, then Nathan.
 We were all in plays together at school.
 Heather was the star.
 They said she was a triple-threat.
 They said she was the most likely to succeed.
 And it's true, she could sing, dance, and act.
 But she also liked to shoot heroin.
-As she would say she was "fond of the needle".
+As she would say she was "fond of the needle."
 They found her slumped over in her bedroom.
 Her parents found her.
 They made pictures available to the news, to help warn other children off from doing it.
 That's how much her parents didn't want this to happen to someone else's kid.
 This gray-looking picture of her, with a rubber strap around her arm, leaned forward over her legs.
 I would just imagine her dying, her heart stopping, that last moment of knowing you're alive, and then she couldn't breathe.

 So Heather overdosed on Tuesday and we had graduation on Thursday.
 The funeral was Saturday.
-We didn't even have time to prepare a speech, some sort of tribute to her, it was just a brief announcement that said "in memory of".
+We didn't even have time to prepare a speech, some sort of tribute to her, it was just a brief announcement that said "in memory of."
 Not even anything in the program.
 We wanted to get together and have some sort of student share time to talk about her death, but with graduation it never got organized.
 Friday me and Caroline hung out at my apartment, looking at Heather's picture, and Saturday I picked Ben up and we went to the funeral.

 - - - -